AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 - WiFi;
 - Battery Power Supply;

 To fully grasp an understanding of the [unPhonelibrary](https://gitlab.com/hamishcunningham/unphonelibrary), a new library (inspired from unPhone) was created that was simplified and tailored specifically for our project.
 Therefore, only the features used have been implmented, and no others.
 One of the challenges encountered was initiating the backlight.
-Through research and comprehension of the unPhonelibrary, we successfully initialised the TCA9555 chip and transmitted to it via Wire, enabling the unPhonebacklight functionality.
+Through research and comprehension of the  library, we successfully initialised the TCA9555 chip and transmitted to it via Wire, enabling the unPhone backlight functionality.

 ### Libraries Used